makersacademy/airport_challenge/README.md

 * The code is elegant: every class has a clear responsibility, methods are short etc.

 Reviewers will potentially be using this [code review rubric](docs/review.md).
 Referring to this rubric in advance will make the challenge somewhat easier.
 You should be the judge of how much challenge you want this weekend.

-**BONUS**

-* Write an RSpec **feature** test that lands and takes off a number of planes

-Note that is a practice 'tech test' of the kinds that employers use to screen developer applicants.
-More detailed submission requirements/guidelines are in [CONTRIBUTING.md](CONTRIBUTING.md)

-Finally, don’t overcomplicate things.
-This task isn’t as hard as it may seem at first.

-* **Submit a pull request early.**  There are various checks that happen automatically when you send a pull request.  **Fix these issues if you can**.
-Green is good.

-* Finally, please submit a pull request before Monday at 9am with your solution or partial solution.
-However much or little amount of code you wrote please please please submit a pull request before Monday at 9am.